johnshearing/PrivateKeyVault/Archives/Removed_Items.md

 `sudo chmod 777 /home/pi/.local/share/applications/menu.desktop`

 Reboot the pi and then right click on the Application Launch Bar so that you can edit its properties in the same way that was shown for the Florence virtual keyboard above.
-Select your new desktop item (It can be found in accessories) and place it onto the Application Launch Bar.
+Select your new desktop item It can be found in accessories) and place it onto the Application Launch Bar.

 #### INSTALL PRINTER
+I abandoned the printer because I found the thermal paper fades overtime.
+What a horrible thing that would be if that was your only method of storing private keys.
+I have discovered that keystore files (encrypted files which hold private keys) are a great way to go because you can give to other people for backup but they won't be able to see or use your private key without your password.
+This is the method the latest version of the PrivateKeyVault uses to backup keys.
+Full disk encryption is also used as backup where the whole SD card is cloned with encryption intact.

 Source:
 [Pi camera project](https://learn.adafruit.com/instant-camera-using-raspberry-pi-and-thermal-printer?view=all)